Installing IDA Application(v3.x, v2.x)

 Check the WAS version

-IDA uses Spring Boot websocket feature, which is not supported by WebSphere v8.5.5.
-It’s recommended to install IDA on WebSphere v9.0.5.4+.
+IDA uses the Spring Boot WebSocket feature, which is not supported by WebSphere v8.5.5.
+It is recommended to install IDA on WebSphere v9.0.5.4+.

-1. Login the WAS console, in the Welcome part, you can see the version of WAS.
+1. Log in to the WAS console, in the Welcome part, you can see the version of WAS.

 2. If the WAS version is below 9.0.5.4, you should install the Fix Packs 9.0.5.4+, here is the minimum fix pack version:

-3. Following instructions on this page to install the fix pack.
+3. Follow the instructions on this page to install the fix pack.

-4. When finished the fix packs installation, the version will changed to 9.0.5.4.
+4. When finished with the fix packs installation, the version will change to 9.0.5.4.

 Update Session Management on WAS Console